jgrantprog1993/project_loyaltyApp/readme.md

 ## UI
 The UI was developed in Tailwind, the below image is a taste of the general style that the project was developed in.
 The app is fully responsive and has different navigation headers depending on what the size of the screen is.

 ![alt text](https://github.com/jgrantprog1993/project_PWA_test1/blob/dev_finalUpdates/public/images/12430732.jpg)

 Most of the images are inspired from my love of coffee !
 ## Scope of functionalities
+The functionalites are broken into two categories:
+- Consumer
+- Business

+In short summary Consumer can:
+- Register / Login
+- View Offers
+- View Business Details incl.
+Location, Descrip, Opening Hours
+- Scan QRCode in business to gain loyalty points
+- View Loyalty Points Gain
+- Redeem loyalty Points for Reward
+- etc

+In short summary Business can:
+- Register / Login
+- Create, Read, Update, Delete Locations
+- Create, Read, Update, Delete Offers
+- View Dashboard for the business
+- View user Profile Info
+- etc

+'Admin' logs directly into the backend on the backend project to update from there.

 ## Project status
 ## References